City Council

 3. Once the meeting concludes, approximately one hour later the entire City Council meeting will be available for viewing at your leisure.
 To watch a replay of any meeting, click the “Live” tab on Sea Isle’s YouTube Channel (all recorded meetings will appear in the line-up from newest to oldest).

-Each of the resolutions on the April 28 Consent Agenda was approved, including…
+Each of the resolutions on the May 9 Consent Agenda were approved, including…

-Our next City Council meeting will take place on “Community Day,” Saturday, May 9, at 9:00 AM on the third floor of City Hall – and we hope to see you there!
+Our next City Council meeting will take place on Tuesday, May 26, at 10:00 AM on the third floor of City Hall – and we hope to see you there!

 Best regards from the members of City Council,